bitrix24/b24restdocs/api-reference/catalog/product/catalog-product-list.md

-# Get a List of Products by Filter catalog.product.list
+# Get a list of products by filter catalog.product.list

 > Scope: [`catalog`](../../scopes/permissions.md)
 >